-See the Examples chapter for an example which shows how to use message counters to retrieve information on a queue.
+See the Message Counter Example which shows how to use message counters to retrieve information on a queue.

 Management Console

 Apache ActiveMQ Artemis ships by default with a management console.
 It is powered by Hawt.io.

 Its purpose is to expose the Management API via a user friendly web ui.